PDXBES/AutoDelineator/Deployment/UrbanDelineation/ReadMe.txt

-Install ArcGIS 10.1 with SP1 first.
+Install ArcGIS 10.5 first.

-Then, save the files in this directory anywhere on your C:\ drive.
+Then, save the files in this directory anywhere accessible by your computer (local drive or file share).

-Double-click on "InstallUrbanDelineation.bat".
+Double-click on "DHI.Urban.Delineation.esriAddIn".

-To uninstall, double-click on UninstallUrbanDelineation.bat.
+To uninstall, open ArcMap and select "Add-In Manager" from "Customize" menu, select the DHI.Urban.Delineation AddIn, and click "Delete this Add-In".

 Questions should be directed to Arnold Engelmann (ahe@dhigroup.com).